Finding the Good – Schedule now available!

 - International and Human Security

-Her Time to Thrive!Thursday, March 8 11:30 AM – 1:30 PM Stuart Park Ice Rink GECCO celebrated International Women’s Day in Kelowna .
+Her Time to Thrive!Thursday, March 8 GECCO celebrated International Women’s Day in Kelowna.
 This year groups encouraged women and men all around world to gather, to share, stand up and be part of a global movement that will lead to “Her Time to Thrive”!
 Sponsored by Karis Support Society, Her International and Kelowna Women’s Shelter.

-Time is Now! for Sustainable DevelopmentFebruary 21, 2018 – 6pm Kelowna Community Theatre BCCIC Chapter GECCO (Global Empowerment Coalition of the Central Okanagan) teamed up with Global Citizen Kelowna to plan Time is Now! for Sustainable Development on February 21st 2018 at the Kelowna Community Theatre.
+Time is Now! for Sustainable DevelopmentFebruary 21, 2018 BCCIC Chapter GECCO (Global Empowerment Coalition of the Central Okanagan) teamed up with Global Citizen Kelowna to plan Time is Now! for Sustainable Development on February 21st 2018 at the Kelowna Community Theatre.
 This upbeat, inspirational evening is an opportunity to come together at the 15th annual event and take action on the Global Goals.
 The discussion will include local city mayors and WFN chief who will explain how cities are addressing the challenges of the SDGs.
 María Cortés Puch, Head of the National and Regional Networks’ Program for the Sustainable Development Solutions Network will speak via SKYPE.
-At the event, GECCO will host the Global Marketplace, a chance for attendees to experience the good work that local organizations are doing toward the achievement of a better world.
-The speakers will entertain and educate and inspire attendees to take action – and then release them into the foyer for groups to talk to at their display tables!!
-Here is your chance to ask your mayor one of those ‘hard questions’ or encourage him/her to be involved in your organizations’ commitment to move specific goals forward!
+At the event, GECCO hosted the Global Marketplace, a chance for attendees to experience the good work that local organizations are doing toward the achievement of a better world.
+The speakers entertained, educated and inspired attendees to take action.

 2018 Steering Committee Call for GECCOAre you interested in helping GECCO come up with and execute events through-out the year?
 GECCO is looking for new steering committee members to join our team.
 If you are located in the Okanagan, motivated for global good, and have the time to effect change through GECCO’s commitments to educating the Okanagan of the UN’s Sustainable Development Goals, we would love for you to apply.
 Please submit a small biography expressing your interest to firstname.lastname@example.org and note your time availability for monthly meetings.
 We are looking for applicants who may have some event planning, creative writing, public engagement, and social media capabilities.